Skip to main content

 Gateway API

-The environment may also use Gateway API, provided the cluster already has the resources and a compatible controller installed.
+The environment can also use Gateway API, provided the cluster has the compatible resources and controller already installed.

 Terminal input